European Volunteering as a tool for personal

 In that condition of clarity non-formal education becomes a playground where people can practice new ways of thinking and acting; an effective tool to make a change that can create a long-term positive impact once back home, thus to improve the quality of personal and professional life.

 From 2013 to 2020 Vagamondo took part in the organization and implementation of more than 120 international projects in Italy and abroad, involving more than 400 young people and youth workers.

 This can be you!

 Theys age is in the range 18 - 30

-They are available for volunteering for a period of 6 months in the time frame July 2020 - February 2021
+They are available for volunteering for a period of 12 months from March 2021 till March 2022